Vertafore/grunt-docular/README.md

 #### Setup Development Sym Links
 NPM provides some sweet methods to setup a dev environment.
 This allows you to develop NPM dependencies for other NPM packages. [npm link documentation](https://npmjs.org/doc/link.html)

-If you follow all of these steps you will have a dev environment testable from a separate project that depends on separate development environments for docular, grunt-docular, and the docular extensions.
-You will test your changes you make in your cloned git repositories from your testable separate project.
-We are working on adding unit tests back in so prepare for the AngularJS rigors of adding at least 11 tests per feature :-)
+If you follow all of these steps you will have a dev environment that can run the grunt-docular grunt plugin.
+The grunt-plugin cloned repo will be isolated outside your docular-test code via sym links, so changes you make in the grunt-plugin code will be kept isolated from changes in your docular-test code.
+Additionally, docular will be sym linked from the grunt-docular code.
+This allows you to isolate changes for the docular code while seeing its changes in the docular-test environment.

 Setup global symlink for docular
 ```shell